 Getting to Koh Mak

 The province of Trat is just close enough from Bangkok, around 4.5 hours, to make the option of flying redundant in our opinion.
 Currently, only Bangkok Airways fly to Trat making it very expensive and once you factor in the time spent getting to and from the airport, you won’t save much time, if at all.
+For your plane, bus, train and boat tickets in, you can use this link for secure,

 If you’re on a budget, we suggest taking the bus from Ekamai or Morchit to Trat and then taking a songthaew (shared open back taxi) to Laem Ngop pier for 260 baht (£6/$8).
 From there, it’s a 45 minute, 450 baht (£10/$14) speedboat ride to the Island.